Portal 1 and 2 are two of the best puzzle-platformers ever made and have influenced the creation of countless other games since their release.

 The PC modding community has an extensive history with creating fan-made mods for pretty much every game Valve puts out, especially Half-Life and Portal.

-Clocking in around eight hours, it adds a bunch of new puzzle challenges on par with Valve’s design quality, along with a new story set between Portal 1 and 2.
+Clocking in around eight hours, it adds a bunch of fresh puzzle challenges on par with Valve’s design quality, along with a new story set between Portal 1 and 2.

-It’s perfect for fans that have already picked through everything the Portal games have to offer and are craving an experience that’s both new and canon.
+It’s ideal for fans that have already picked through everything the Portal games have to offer and are craving an experience that’s both innovative and canon.

 The Talos Principle